Your cart is currently empty!

 Freelancers are usually self-employed and work to a project brief as they complete individual assignments.
 Payment is negotiated before starting a writing assignment and often a contract is put in place to dictate things like deadlines, confidentiality, and the terms of payment.

 A true freelancer has no ongoing commitment with a client (outside of a contract), and is not working directly for an employer.
-They provide their own tools, equipment, and working space and take full responsibility for the the work they provide (ie, they must rectify any defect or mistakes in the work).
+They provide their own tools, equipment, and working space and take full responsibility for the the work they provide (ie, they must rectify any defect or mistakes in the work at their own cost).

 For taxation reasons it is essential that a freelancer is NOT :